Cousins, Gay lead Kings over Timberwolves 106-103

+Following a listless first half, the Kings gained control in the third, running off 17 straight points to take the lead.
+The suddenly cold Timberwolves shot 3 for 12 in the third when they were outscored 31-12 and trailed 85-77 heading into the fourth.

+"Just defense and energy," said Barnes, explaining the third-quarter turnaround.
+"You've got to be locked in for 48 minutes, you can't pick and choose when you want to play defense.
+We got hit in the face (in the first half) and just played bad basketball."

-Ben McLemore had 13 points for the Kings, who won for the first time at new Golden 1.
-Matt Barnes had 12 points and nine assists.
-Cousins picked up two fouls in the game's final minute and fouled out.
+McLemore had 13 points for the Kings, who won for the first time at new Golden 1 Center.
+And the Kings hung on to the victory despite losing Cousins, who picked up two fouls in the game's final minute and fouled out.

 Andrew Wiggins scored 29 points for the Timberwolves, who are off to an 0-2 start under new coach Tom Thibodeau.
 Zach Levine had three 3-pointers and 21 points while Karl Anthony-Towns had 15 points and Gorgui Dieng had 14 points and 13 rebounds.